ganeshsrinivasan18/100days_Verilog/README.md

 ## **License🪪**

-This project is Licensed under the MIT License.**See the LICENSE file for details.**
+This project is Licensed under the MIT License.See the ['LICENSE'] (https://github.com/ganeshsrinivasan18/100days_Verilog/tree/main?tab=MIT-1-ov-file) file for details.
 ***

 ## **🛠 Tools and Environment**